david-ciamberlano/algo-timestamp/Documentation/How-to-use.md

 # Algo-timestamp
-Algo-timestamp is a standalone application that allows you to notarize documents on the Algorand Blockchain.
+Algo-timestamp is a standalone java web application that allows you to notarize documents on the Algorand Blockchain.
 (For more details on the "Notarization" process, read the Whitepaper.md file)

-You can execute it on your own computer using the built-in user interface or (since it can be called via REST API) as-a-service.
+You can run it on your own computer using the built-in user interface or (since it can be called via REST API) as-a-service.

-In both cases, your sensitive information (like you account address and passphrase or the document you want to notarize) never leave your computer.
+In both cases, your sensitive information (such as you account address and passphrase or the document you want to notarize) never leaves your computer.
 The only data sent over the Internet and stored in the blockchain are hash codes from which is not possibile to obtain the original source.

 **IMPORTANT NOTE**: this software is not intended for production or legal use.
 It is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-## Download and execute precompiled package
+## Download and run precompiled package
-Go to [algo-timestamp github releases](https://github.com/david-ciamberlano/algo-timestamp/releases) (in the assets list) and download the last algotimestamp-dist.zip package
+Go to [algo-timestamp github releases](https://github.com/david-ciamberlano/algo-timestamp/releases) (in the *"assets list"*) and download the latest *algotimestamp-dist.zip* package

 Unzip the package.
 In the algotimestamp-dist folders there will be two files:
 - algotimestamp-X.X.jar
 - application.properties

 The first one is the java application.
-The second one is a configuration file that you need to modify before starting the application (see below)
+The second one is a configuration file that you need to edit before starting the application (see below)

-**Note**: In alternative you can compile your own packet.
+**Note**: Alternatively, you can compile your own java from the source code.
 See the appendix to this document for more information

 ### Prerequisites
 In order to run algo-timestamp you need java 11 or later (the latest release is here: https://jdk.java.net/16/).